zacklow28/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* works as a freelance nutritionist, often visiting multiple patients daily
+* Works as a freelance nutritionist, often visiting multiple patients daily
-* has a need to manage a significant number of patient profiles, including contact information, medical history, dietary restrictions, and follow-ups
+* Has a need to manage a significant number of patient profiles, including contact information, medical history, dietary restrictions, and follow-ups
-* prefers efficiency and speed in managing patient data, with the ability to update and search profiles quickly
+* Prefers efficiency and speed in managing patient data, with the ability to update and search profiles quickly
-* can type fast and prefers typing commands over using a mouse or graphical user interface (GUI)
+* Can type fast and prefers typing commands over using a mouse or graphical user interface (GUI)
-* is comfortable using command-line interfaces (CLI) for managing data and interactions
+* Is comfortable using command-line interfaces (CLI) for managing data and interactions
-* values portability and the ability to work across different devices without the need for installation or complex setups
+* Values portability and the ability to work across different devices without the need for installation or complex setups

 **Value proposition**: manage patient profiles faster and more efficiently than traditional GUI-driven applications by utilizing a CLI, with features designed to streamline patient management, scheduling, and follow-ups, all in a portable, easy-to-use format.